Alan Priddy: Lively Lady Project

 From 2006 to 2008, Priddy circumnavigated the world aboard Sir Alec Rose's yacht Lively Lady.
 The 36-foot, 60-year-old, sailing vessel was crewed by a group of 38 disadvantaged young adults.
 The voyage began in Portsmouth and finished there on 5 July 2008.

 Priddy continued the project as the charity "Around and Around" with graduates serving as mentors for new crew participants on future world circumnavigations.
 In 2009 Priddy was leased Lively Lady by Portsmouth City Council for 25 years for her to be maintained and used by the charity.
 The charity restored and extensively refitted the yacht to commemorate the 50th anniversary of Rose's circumnavigation.

 Powerboat circumnavigation record attempt

 In 2015 Priddy confirmed that an attempt to break the powerboat circumnavigation record would be made after trials of the purpose-built £2.9m, 80 ft powerboat in the summer.
 In April 2015 Priddy announced plans to offer places on the project to Blesma, a group of wounded service personnel who have formed a powerboat racing team.
 The project was placed in jeopardy in 2015 when one of the sponsors withdrew, but replacement funding was subsequently secured to put the project, named Team Britannia, back on track for the record attempt to be made in the 2020s.
 In the meantime, fundraising continued.
 By 2020, however, the project had been put on hold for the fourth year in a row with another two years' delay likely; in 2020 the boat, named Excalibur, was in the water at Hayling Island, mostly complete and with engines installed.
+In 2025, the boat, now named Spirit of Challenge, is in Limmasol Harbour, where the project, under the name Full Circle, aims to demonstrate advances in communication, marine research and a sustainable future for boating.